 - Records awaiting review or eSignature

-Users may see different items in this report depending on individual role and permissions
+Users may see different items in this report depending on individual roles and permissions.

 Access Action Items within the Reports menu on either the web browser or mobile app.

-Within action items, select one of the available sections and then change to the desired site via the filter at tht top.
+Within action items, select one of the available sections and then change to the desired site via the filter at the top.

 If using the Missing Forms section, like the example below, take note of the "Last Run" date indicated at the upper right.
 This will let you know if the report needs to be refreshed for an updated list, or if it's already been refreshed for the current day.
 This can take some time for higher-volume studies.